mikel-codes/shortz/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.7.4

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Postgresql Database

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+This is a RoR that helps to shorten urls passed to it.
+It uses an optional code to create a unique shortener for the input urls and auto generates one when none is given.

 * ...